Gloucester and Cheltenham Tramroad: Main line railways

-In 1833 after previous abortive proposals, serious ideas were put forward about a railway linking Birmingham and the waterway at Gloucester, which with transshipment, would enable the carriage of goods between Birmingham and Bristol.
+In 1833, after previous abortive proposals, serious ideas were put forward about a railway linking Birmingham and the waterway at Gloucester, which with transshipment, would enable the carriage of goods between Birmingham and Bristol.
 The route was revised in 1835, and this proposal became the Birmingham and Gloucester Railway.

-In 1835 too the Cheltenham and Great Western Union Railway was put forward, intended to link the broad gauge Great Western Railway at Swindon with Gloucester and Cheltenham.
+In the same year, the Cheltenham and Great Western Union Railway was put forward, intended to link the broad gauge Great Western Railway at Swindon with Gloucester and Cheltenham.

 Both these schemes were attracted to acquisition of the Gloucester and Cheltenham Tramroad, chiefly to get access to the docks at Gloucester.
 The tramway alignment between the main towns was obviously unsuitable for main line railway purposes, and a new route was created for the new main line.
 The interest resulted in the C&GWUR being offered the tramroad for £35,000 on 28 January 1836, but they and the B&GR agreed to work together and acquire the tramroad jointly.
 They were also to work in concert to build their line between Gloucester and Cheltenham together, as their individually proposed alignments were almost identical.

-In fact the C&GWUR found itself in financial difficulty in 1837, and the B&GR feared that it would be unable to discharge the agreement to joint construction, so in 1838 the B&GR obtained an Act enabling it to complete the construction alone.
+In fact, the C&GWUR found itself in financial difficulty in 1837, and the B&GR feared that it would be unable to discharge the agreement to joint construction, so in 1838 the B&GR obtained an act enabling it to complete the construction alone.
 In fact the B&GR opened its line in November 1840.
 At this stage it did not get access to the docks at Gloucester and its Cheltenham station was not close to the centre of that town.
 The business of the tramroad therefore continued as vigorously as before.

 Still the B&GR wished to find a means of getting access to the canal at Gloucester, and after considering ideas such as a carrier wagon on the tramway (to carry main line wagons) it was decided to extend the tramway to the B&GR Gloucester station; this was ready on 23 August 1841.
 This solution naturally required physical transshipment of goods at the Gloucester station and again at the canal wharf.
 Long timber, among other products, could not be handled on the tramway because of the sharp curves between buildings in the city.